 For United Co-branded Cards:

-- Apply for The New United Club℠ Card or United℠ Business Card
+- Apply for the New United Club℠ Card or United℠ Business Card

 - Receive your membership card in the mail (2-3 weeks)